OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 Here are your options:

-* Either *host your application on the same domain as your web service*.
+* Either *host your application on the same domain as your web service(a good choice for the production environment)*.
 In this case, CORS won't be required and you won't encounter any cross-domain issues.
 However this is not practical during development because it requires you to publish your application every time you need to test.

-* Or *add CORS to your web service (recommended)*.
+* Or *add CORS to your web service (recommended for development environment)*.
 This is the recommended approach but it assumes that you have access to the source code of your web service and you have the rights to modify it and publish it.
 See below for a tutorial on how to add CORS to your web service.

 * Or *work around the issue by running Chrome without CORS verification*.
 This is obviously only for development, not for use in production.
 To do so, open the Windows "Run" dialog (for example by pressing the Windows+R keys combination), and execute the following command:
 ```